microsoft/AzureTrailblazerAcademy/month2/labs/lab_adf/README.md

 # Azure Trailblazer Academy Azure Data Factory (ADF) Lab
 ## Overview
-Azure Data Factory is the PaaS cloud-based ETL & data integration tool allows you to create data driven workflows in the cloud for orchestrating and automating data movement and data transformation.
+Azure Data Factory is a PaaS cloud-based ETL & data integration tool allows you to create data driven workflows in the cloud for orchestrating and automating data movement and data transformation.

-Big data requires service that can orchestrate and operationalize processes to refine these enormous stores of raw data into actionable business insights.
+It is a great tool to orchestrate big data and operationalize processes to refine these enormous stores of raw data into actionable business insights.

 ## Lab Overview
 This lab will help you gain the experience to ingest data from on-premises databases such as Oracle, SAP, Teradata, Hortonworks, DB2, SQL Server and Cloudera to Azure Data storage, databases and data warehouses services.
-It will showcase the steps to build a pipeline inside ADF to ingest the data into ADLS GEN2 storage and secure the PII data using data transformation functions inside the Data Flow activity and finally store the data in Synapse SQL Pool (Data warehouse) for building BI dashboard.
+It will showcase the steps to build a pipeline using ADF to ingest the data into ADLS GEN2 storage and secure the PII data using data transformation functions using the Data Flow activity and finally store the data in Synapse SQL Pool (Data warehouse) for building BI dashboards.

 <img src="./images/ata-adf-lab-architecture.png" alt="Data factory lab architecture diagram" width="600">